Phoenix STS Logo

 • Fire science fundamentals: how fires start, spread, and develop

-• Common fire hazards in healthcare settings including oxygen-enriched environments
+• Common fire hazards in healthcare, including oxygen-enriched environments

 • Fire detection and alarm systems in hospitals and clinics